Services for Adults

 On the last Wednesday of each month Greenock Central Library hosts autism-accessible afternoons, Au-some Afternoons, to support adults and children with autism or additional support needs.
 Please see the Au-some Libraries! page.

 Macmillan Information and Support:

 Inverclyde Libraries work with Macmillan Cancer Support to provide a network of Macmillan Cancer Information & Support Services.
 Macmillan Signpost Points are located in all of our branch libraries providing anyone affected by cancer with a full range of helpful leaflets and booklets.
-Volunteer-led Macmillan Info and Connect Drop-in Sessions are also available regularly in Central and Port Glasgow libraries specifically to support those affected by cancer.
+Volunteer-led Macmillan Info and Connect Drop-in Sessions are also available weekly in Port Glasgow library specifically to support those affected by cancer.
 For further details please see the Macmillan page.

 Events for Adults:

 Please visit the Events, Activities and Groups page.